rli012/GDCRNATools/README.md

 Hypergenometric test is performed to test whether a lncRNA and mRNA share many miRNAs significantly.

-A newly developed algorithm **[spongeScan](http://spongescan.rc.ufl.edu/)**[@Furio-TarispongeScanwebdetecting2016] is used to predict MREs in lncRNAs acting as ceRNAs.
-Databases such as **[starBase v2.0](http://starbase.sysu.edu.cn/)**[@ListarBasev2decoding2014], **[miRcode](http://www.mircode.org/)**[@JeggarimiRcodemapputative2012] and **[mirTarBase release 7.0](http://mirtarbase.mbc.nctu.edu.tw/)**[@ChoumiRTarBaseupdate20182017] are used to collect predicted and experimentally validated miRNA-mRNA and/or miRNA-lncRNA interactions.
+A newly developed algorithm **[spongeScan](http://spongescan.rc.ufl.edu/)**(Furi’o-Tar’i et al. 2016) is used to predict MREs in lncRNAs acting as ceRNAs.
+Databases such as **[starBase v2.0](http://starbase.sysu.edu.cn/)**(J.-H. Li et al. 2014), **[miRcode](http://www.mircode.org/)**(Jeggari, Marks, and Larsson 2012) and **[mirTarBase release 7.0](http://mirtarbase.mbc.nctu.edu.tw/)**(Chou et al. 2017) are used to collect predicted and experimentally validated miRNA-mRNA and/or miRNA-lncRNA interactions.
 Gene IDs in these databases are updated to the latest Ensembl 90 annotation of human genome and miRNAs names are updated to the new release miRBase 21 identifiers.
 Users can also provide their own datasets of miRNA-lncRNA and miRNA-mRNA interactions.

 > The figure and equation below illustrate how the hypergeometric test works